-Any PJR contracted client is bound by the official terms and conditions we've established in PJR form "F-3."
+Any PJR contracted client is bound by the official terms and conditions we've established in PJR form "F-3." (pjr.com/registration-document-download)

 The F-3 includes a provision that reads as follows: "It is incumbent upon the Organization to notify PJR in writing and in a timely fashion of material changes."